What is Bio-medical Waste?

 Why it is necessary to treat biomedical waste?

-Serious health hazards are associated with the biomedical waste, if not treated properly.
+Serious health hazards are associated with biomedical waste, if not treated properly.
 Untreated biomedical waste leads to the spread of infectious disease in humans & animals, it also pollutes the environment.
-It can cause water pollution, soil pollution, air pollution and when the living beings are exposed to this polluted environment, they eventually get infected.
-At present, people are not aware about the hazards associated with the biomedical waste & they also need to know the importance of biomedical waste management.
+It can cause water pollution, soil pollution, air pollution, and when the living beings are exposed to this polluted environment, they eventually get infected.
+At present, people are not aware of the hazards associated with biomedical waste & they also need to know the importance of biomedical waste management.
 Lack of awareness is also a reason for improper management of Biomedical Waste Management.

 So, for the proper management of biomedical waste government came up with the idea of Common Biomedical Waste Treatment & Disposal Facility